jjsanchezb/automations-assistant/Readme.md

 An integration is not made live until it passes a human review and is explicitly deployed.

 1. **Review**: A developer reviews the AI-generated code in the Gitea repository.
-2. **Approval**: To signify approval, the developer moves the corresponding task card in Planka to the "Done" list.
+2. **Approval**: To signify approval, the developer moves the corresponding task card in Focalboard to the "Done" list.
 3. **Activation**: The developer then manually runs the deploy_integration Django command.
 This command is the single point of activation: it packages the code, uploads it to the artifact store, registers it in the database, and sets `is_active = true`, making the integration live on the platform.

 ## **🚀 Implementation Plan**